-Taking provision for the appearance of a new mutant of the virus with stronger or weaker infectivity is more involved.
-If we assume that the function of infectivity changes only up to a time dependent scalar factor $\zeta(k)$, with k the epidemic time scale, $\gamma(j)$ (as above j denotes here the day after the onset of infectivity) has to be replaced by
+Making provision for the appearance of a new mutant of the virus with stronger or weaker infectivity is slightly more involved.
+If we assume that the function of infectivity changes only up to a time dependent scalar factor $\zeta(k)$ , with k the epidemic time scale, $\gamma(j)$ (as above j denotes here the day after the onset of infectivity) has to be replaced by

-$\zeta(k) \gamma(j)$.
+$$\zeta(k) \gamma(j)$$ .

 In this way the coefficient of the right hand side of eq.
-7 is enriched by the factor $\zeta(k)$.
-Together with vaccination the recursion equation then becomes
+7 is enriched by the factor $\zeta(k)$ (see eq.
+23).